-Yes gold comes in many sizes from 1 kilogram (which sells for over $78,000), down to a gram.
-The most common size would be 1 oz bars or coins which currently sell from around $2480.
+Yes gold comes in many sizes from 1 kilogram (which sells for over $89,000 currently), down to a gram.
+The most common size would be 1 oz bars or coins which currently sell from around $2,760.

 The benefit of buying the larger sized bars is that they are better value.
 The overall price (per ounce) you pay when buying in larger sizes is closer to the spot price.

-However you are right that these larger sized bars would not be so useful in a currency collapse situation where you may want to use the gold to buy everyday goods.
+However our reader is correct that these larger sized bars would not be so useful in a currency collapse situation where you may want to use the gold to buy everyday goods.

 Why Silver is Likely Better For Trading in A Currency Collapse Situation